Voltage regulator: Transistor regulator

-Regulator with an differential amplifier
+Regulator with a differential amplifier

 The stability of the output voltage can be significantly increased by using a differential amplifier, possibly implemented as an operational amplifier:

 In this case, the operational amplifier drives the transistor with more current if the voltage at its inverting input drops below the output of the voltage reference at the non-inverting input.
 Using the voltage divider (R1, R2 and R3) allows choice of the arbitrary output voltage between Uz and Uin.

 Regulator specification

 The output voltage can only be held constant within specified limits.
 The regulation is specified by two measurements: